Why Do People In Japan Live So Long

 Food Safety Standards

-Japan has high food safety standards to ensure that food is safe and free from contaminants.
+Japan has high food safety standards to confirm that food is safe and free from contaminants.
 This reduces the risk of foodborne illnesses and promotes overall health.

 Safe Communities